 Oh, and be sure to name your avatar file correctly before uploading it.
 If you call your profile picture something like yourname.jpg or yourbusinessname.jpg instead of IMG01234.jpg, it will help with Search Engine Optimization (SEO).
-It brings value to the search engines, as they can now put a picture to a name.
+It brings value to search engines, as they can now put a picture to a name.

 Your cover photo

 Your cover photo is THE most significant piece of real estate on your profile page.
 It is the first eye-catching piece anyone will notice when they visit your profile page for the first, so be sure to use it correctly.
 Many companies let this opportunity go to waste by posting something generic as their cover picture.

 Social media is a fast-moving world; people will not spend hours watching your page.
 People are gone before you know it if you don’t make it enjoyable, exciting, or interesting.
 Think of your cover photo as the billboard standing next to the highway.
 People are passing by at 60 miles per hour; before you know it, they are gone, and so is their attention.
 Make this short attention span count!

 Use this valuable real estate to its fullest with an eye-catching visual.
 Use an image that gives your visitors a sense of what your products or services are all about.
 Use text overlays next to the graphic to communicate to make it even more evident for people what you and your profile are all about.

 If you look at the above examples from the Dollar Shave Club on Facebook and Animoto on Twitter, they both have a good, Unique Value Proposition available on their header visual.
 The Dollar Shave Club is offering an excellent overview of its products, and Animoto showcases how easy it is in the background to create professional videos.
 Both are great examples of header visuals.